-Our study has found results in the board diversity-firm performance relationship.
+Our study has found results in the board diversity - firm performance relationship.

 However, it has a number of limitations as well.
 First, because of the availability of board data on ethnicity and the necessity to fill in missing values within our data source, only Fortune 500 firms were explored, limiting the generalizability of the findings.
 Because board diversity is correlated with firm size, there may be different relationships between the constructs within other firms.
 Finally, while R&D intensity is commonly used as a proxy for innovation, especially in cross-industry studies, it may not capture innovation outcomes.
 Therefore, future single industry studies may use more fine-grained measures of innovation, such as patents or product announcements.
-In addition, our data collection was limited to archival sources of data.
-Although we relied on the behavioural theory of the firm to infer what the decision-making processes are like in diverse boards, we did not actually collect any primary data from board members.
-Therefore, future research may endeavour to collect primary sources of data which can reveal more about board processes to explain how diverse boards make decisions.

-This study takes an important step towards empirically investigating mediators of the diversity-performance relationship.
+In addition, primary sources of data may reveal more about board process, which explain how diverse boards make decisions.
+However, despite these limitations, this study takes an important step toward empirically investigating mediators of the diversity-performance relationship.

 Consistent with calls to shed light on black box processes (Lawrence, 1997), this study has investigated innovation (R&D intensity) and reputation as mediators between board racial and gender diversity and firm performance.
 This study enriches our understanding of how board racial and gender diversity are related to firm performance, innovation and reputation.
 Our findings are generally consistent with past research suggesting that board racial and gender diversity should be positively related to innovation, reputation and firm performance (Burke, 2000; Erhardt et al., 2003; Milliken and Martins, 1996).
 The results suggest that further research investigating the intervening effects of demographically diverse directors on firm performance should be fruitful.